Chlorine treating contaminated west Cornwall reservoir

 The warning came after coliform bacteria was found at the Steeple Service Reservoir.

 Businesses said they were concerned about the impact on tourism.
-South West Water is investigating the cause.'Intensive investigation'
+South West Water is investigating the cause.

 Water should still be boiled and allowed to cool for drinking, washing food, cooking, and cleaning teeth, the company said.